Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 • avoid foods or smells that make you feel sick

-• eat something bland like dry toast or a plain biscuit before you get out of bed
+• eat something bland like dry toast or a plain biscuit before you start your day

 • eat small, frequent meals of plain foods that are high in carbohydrate and low in fat (such as bread, rice, crackers and pasta)